and movement parameters control by means of inertial navigation methods

 Data flow from sensor to operator

 Practical implementation of inertial navigation has certain difficulties, for instance, it is necessary to use gyro or electromechanical integrators, while our system has a relatively simple structure of signal processing (sensor-ADC-PC).
 At the same time, it is necessary to provide high precision and reliability of all the components taking into consideration dimensional and weight parameters.
 It is possible to overcome these difficulties by means of task-specific hardware and software complex – the inertial navigational system.

 Depending on particular features, it is possible to classify the navigational systems into several groups:

 - celestial guidance;

-- orientation of axes in direct relation with the controlled object;
+- orientation of axes in direct relation to the controlled object;

-- with constant orientation by celestial body (e.g., by the Earth);
+- with constant orientation by a celestial body (e.g., by the Earth);

 - horizontal, etc.;